Culturally Effective Organization

 “To be culturally effective doesn’t mean you are an authority in the values and beliefs of every culture.
 What it means is that you hold a deep respect for cultural differences and are eager to learn, and willing to accept that there are many ways of viewing the world” Okokon O. Udo

-As a health care organization, MCHC strives to provide high quality care to all people.
-MCHC recognized the growing diversity in the community, and the associated racial and socio-economic imbalances which contribute to disparities in health and wellness outcomes.
+As a healthcare organization, Amoskeag Health strives to provide high-quality care to all people.
+Amoskeag Health recognized the growing diversity in the community, and the associated racial and socio-economic imbalances which contribute to disparities in health and wellness outcomes.
 The organization embarked on a journey to becoming a culturally effective organization to improve health care quality and advance equity in the greater Manchester area.
-This toolkit shares the lessons learned and includes action steps, strategies and resources for other organizations as they begin their journey.
+This toolkit shares the lessons learned and includes action steps, strategies, and resources for other organizations as they begin their journey.

 This toolkit aims to provide background and resources for organizations to begin to think about ways to enhance internal systems that promote cultural effectiveness.
 The toolkit is based on an issue brief Culturally Effective Healthcare Organizations: A Framework for Success.
 There are seven elements organizations can pursue to enhance the capacity of organizations to become culturally effective.
 Some of the action steps an organization can implement may fall in more than one category.
 Resources and links are provided to learn more about each element.
 The toolkit will review not only WHY it is important to be culturally effective, but also HOW to make changes in YOUR organization.